E3SM-Project/polaris/docs/developers_guide/quick_start.md

 relative or absolute path using the `-p` flag when you call `polaris setup` or `polaris suite`.

+To set up tasks and suites to use Omega, you need to supply `--model=omega` to `polaris setup` or `polaris suite`.
+Otherwise, it will default to MPAS-Ocean.

 (dev-working-with-polaris)=

 ## Running polaris from the repo